-Increasing female labour force participation: There is a clear need for policies to narrow the large gender gap in labour force participation (which increased again during the COVID-19 pandemic), by stimulating the participation of women in economic activities.
+Increasing female labour force participation:

+There is a clear need for policies to narrow the large gender gap in labour force participation (which increased again during the COVID-19 pandemic), by stimulating the participation of women in economic activities.
 The employability of women could be enhanced by making changes in the curricula of schools and providing training and childcare facilities.
+Financial inclusion and promoting the development of micro-, small and medium enterprises (MSMEs) can also create opportunities for women to participate more in economic activities.

-Increasing labour demand, particularly in rural areas and non-agricultural sectors: Policies are needed to stimulate the demand for labour in non-agricultural sectors, particularly in rural areas.
+Increasing labour demand, particularly in rural areas and non-agricultural sectors:

+Policies are needed to stimulate the demand for labour in non-agricultural sectors, particularly in rural areas.
 Such policies are needed to address the large urban-rural income inequalities and more limited opportunities in rural areas than in the cities to be engaged in more productive, higher-quality and higher-remunerated employment - issues that were referred to in earlier sections of this diagnostic.
 One way to do this could be to step up public investment in (especially poorer) rural areas.
-At the same time, as discussed in Section 1, there is need for generating higher-quality jobs for low- and medium-skilled workers.
+At the same time, as discussed in Section 1, there is need for generating higherquality jobs for low- and medium-skilled workers.
 That will require stimulation of the demand for labour in manufacturing (or industry in general) through a diversification of the economy.
+Specific attention needs to be paid to the tax burden in manufacturing and to disadvantages that women in manufacturing face in terms of access to capital.
 Efforts to boost exports could help to realise the desired structural change in the economy and the labour market.
 However, such efforts should avoid any adverse distributional effects of international trade.

-Address informality and vulnerable work: As indicated in Section 1, people engaged in informal and/or vulnerable work usually earn less than their counterparts in formal (wage) employment.
-Hence, a process of formalisation of employment can contribute to reducing both labour income inequality and overall income inequality.
+Address informality and vulnerable work:

+As indicated in Section 1, people engaged in informal and/or vulnerable work usually earn less than their counterparts in formal (wage) employment do.
+Hence, a process of formalisation of businesses and employment can contribute to reducing both labour income inequality and overall income inequality.
 It is therefore suggested to make more efforts to formalise employment.
 At the same time, the very high proportion of informal employment makes it also necessary to try to increase the non-formal workers' income, which in line with current government policies.
 Providing training to improve skills of informal/vulnerable workers can also help to increase their earnings and reduce the gap with the earning of people in formal employment.
 Training may also help people to find alternative and better-remunerated formal employment.

 Increasing labour productivity.

 Efforts to increase labour productivity in both agricultural and non-agricultural employment can involve improving the access to education and the provision of training to improve the skills of workers.
 Improving the access to good quality education is one of the policy priorities of the current Government (see Section 2).
 Investments in infrastructure can also contribute to raising labour productivity.

+Expand education:

-Expand education: Expanding the provision of education, increasing educational attainment and improving the employability of (especially female) graduates can help to reduce both earnings inequality and overall income inequality.
+Expanding the provision of education, increasing educational attainment and improving the employability of (especially female) graduates can help to reduce both earnings inequality and overall income inequality.
 An increased supply of higher-educated labour (as a more longer-term policy) can lead to a diminishing of the skill-premium if the demand for labour with higher levels of education does not change at the same pace.
+Improving the access to quality education for the poorer population by increasing the supply of education services and reducing the cost of studying for the poor (by means of targeted transfers) can contribute to diminishing the inequality in completion rates according to income level and reducing the gaps in completion rates between levels of education.